-1. Was the child a U.S. citizen, U.S. national, U.S. resident alien, or a resident of Canada or Mexico?
+2. Was your qualifying relative a U.S. citizen, U.S. national, or U.S. resident alien?
 (See Pub.
-519 for the definition of a U.S. national or U.S. resident alien.
-If the child was adopted, see Exception to citizen test, later.)
+519 for the definition of a U.S. national or a U.S. resident alien.
+If your qualifying dependents for this qualifying relative.